-Because most butterflies only live for a couple of weeks or so, new butterflies arrive directly from Africa, Central America, South America, Asia, and North America constantly!
-The entomologists at the Long Island Exhibition Center receive 800-1,200 butterfly pupae each week!
-At any one time, there are 40-50 different species of butterflies flying in the exhibit and over the course of the year, the Exhibition Center receives 150 different species, so each time you visit, you will see new and exciting butterfly species!
+Because most butterflies only live for a couple of weeks.
+So, new butterflies arrive directly from Africa, Central America, South America, Asia, and North America constantly!
+The entomologists at the Butterflies, Bugs & Birds Exhibit receive 800-1,200 butterfly pupae each week!
+At any one time, there are 40-50 different species of butterflies flying in the exhibit.
+The Exhibition Center receives 150 different species, so each time you visit, you will see new and exciting butterfly species!

-Please join us in this wonderful year-round exhibit, the only one of its kind on Long Island, and one of the only exhibits of its kind in New York!
+Please join us in this year-round exhibit, the only one of its kind on Long Island, and in New York!

 Butterflies versus moths: In general, there really are very few differences between butterflies and moths and the true distinctions between the two groups really involve minute differences in wing and body structure.
 However, butterflies do tend to have clubbed antennae, while moths have hairlike, comblike, or feathery antennae.
-It’s worth mentioning that of the 180,000 different species of butterflies and moths, there are only about 20,000 species of butterflies; the rest are moths!
+Out of the 180,000 different species of butterflies and moths, there are only about 20,000 species of butterflies; the rest are moths!

 The Monarch Butterfly has one of the longest migrations of any insect.
 They can fly from as far north as Ontario in Canada all the way down to Mexico, a journey of up to 3,000 miles!

 The Cracker Butterflies from Central and South America are relatively nocturnal and are called “crackers” because they produce a snapping noise with their wings, which they use for communication between one another and as a defense.

 Though the Atlas Moth is so huge, its mouth is greatly reduced, and like other giant silkworm moths, it doesn’t feed on anything as an adult moth!